Digitizing Entire Collections at the Archives of American Art

 Working from the digital file, the item cataloger will review and finalize the cataloging submitted in the removal notice.
 Also, the image designated in the internal note as the collection representative image will be assigned.

-- The processing archivist will check the home page of the finding aid or Collections Online home page to ensure that the representative image and any links to an image gallery are there.
+- The processing archivist will check the home page of the finding aid or Collections Online home page to ensure that the representative image and any links to an image and media gallery are there.

 - Appendix A: Scanning Workflow Forms [PDF]